thampe/angular-mage/README.md

 # Magento on Angular-Steroids
-An Angular-Module(-Collection) with some neat Magento functionality.
+Angular-Modules with some neat Magento functionality.

 ## Installation
 Install it via [modman](https://github.com/colinmollenhour/modman).
 There is also a ``composer.json`` if you want to add it to *your* Composer-Repository.
-Or just copy the files in ``src/`` into your shop.
+Or just copy the files in ``src/`` into your magento-instance.

 ## Usage